Bea watched anxiously from the hill as the handsome hero fought his way into the thorns, trying to reach the castle where the heroine lay sleeping.

 The godmother, a pixie, rolled her eyes.
 “Sleeping on the job, I suppose?”

 “No, no, I was just, um—”

 “Please don’t make a fuss.
-I’ve got a new Plot starting at midnight and I just don’t have the time to get back to Ænathlin, fight my way through the Grand to drop off this Book, and then get back here again.”
+I’ve got a new Plot starting at midnight.
+I don’t have the time to get back to Ænathlin, fight my way through the Grand, drop off the Book, and then get back here again.”

 “Honestly, I’d have thought you’d want to help, to be given a bit of extra responsibility.
 Isn’t that what you’re always banging on about?”